Frédéric Bulot

-Frédéric Bulot Wagha (born 27 September 1990), better known as Frédéric Bulot, is a Gabonese professional footballer who plays as a midfielder for Doxa Katokopias.
+Frédéric Bulot Wagha (born 27 September 1990), better known as Frédéric Bulot, is a Gabonese former professional footballer who played as a midfielder.
 He was a French youth international, having earned caps with all levels, beginning with the under-16 team.

 Career

 Monaco

 At Monaco, Bulot signed his first professional contract on 18 July 2008 agreeing to a three-year deal until June 2011.

 After playing with the club's Championnat de France amateur team for the first two years of the contract, he was promoted to the senior team for the 2010–11 season and was assigned the number 22 shirt by manager Guy Lacombe.
 On 7 August 2010, Bulot made his professional debut in the club's opening league match against Lyon.
 He started the match and played 57 minutes before being substituted out in a 0–0 draw.

 Caen

 In July 2011, he joined Caen on a three-year deal.